-- Around the year 455, Juvenal Patriarch of Jerusalem shipped off Pope Leo I a section of the “valuable wood”, as per the Letters of Pope Leo.
-“In the little part is a force of the entire cross”, says an engraving in the Felix Basilica of Nola, worked by minister Paulinus toward the start of the fifth hundred years.
+- Around 455, the Juvenal Patriarch of Jerusalem shipped off Pope Leo I a section of the “valuable wood,” as per the Letters of Pope Leo.
+“In the little part is a force of the entire cross,” says an engraving in the Felix Basilica of Nola, worked by minister Paulinus toward the start of the fifth hundred years.

 - Shaftesbury convent was established by King Alfred, upheld with an enormous piece of state assets, and given to the charge of his little girl when he was alive – it is possible that assuming Alfred truly got this artifact, he might have given it to the consideration of the nuns at Shaftesbury.